magento/knowledge-base/src/troubleshooting/general/exported-products-.csv-file-does-not-appear.md

                consumers:
                    - exportProcessor
    ```
    Then push this updated file and redeploy your environment.
-Also reference [Add custom cron jobs to your project](https://devdocs.magento.com/cloud/configure/setup-cron-jobs.html#add-cron).
+Also reference [Add custom cron jobs to your project](https://devdocs.magento.com/cloud/configure/setup-cron-jobs.html#add-cron) in our developer documentation.

 >![info]
 >